cstroe/scala-functional-programming-excercises/README.md

-# scala-functional-programming-excercises
+# scala-functional-programming-exercises
-A collection of excercises in the Scala language
+A collection of exercises in the Scala language